PHYS 1P22/92: Introductory Physics II

 Extra time accommodations ^

-Since we have a small class, students with extra time accommodations will take the quizzes and final exam with everyone else, NOT at the SAS Exam Centre.
+Since we have a small class, students with extra time accommodations will take the quizzes and final exam with everyone else, not at the SAS Exam Centre.
 However, they will be allowed more time.
 This will ensure that the students have direct access to the professor so they can ask questions and receive important announcements and potential corrections during the exams.

 If you have extra time accommodations, please email your Approved Accommodations Summary letter (as a PDF file) to the professor as soon as possible.
 Without this PDF file, you will not be allowed any extra time.